Patient feedback can assist providers to identify possible hematuria causes.

-Hematuria can cause a range of color within the urine.
-Patients have reported their urine from being a reddish pink color, to a darker cola shade, or finally a vivid red.
+Hematuria can appear as a range of colors.
+It is common for patients to describe their urine as reddish pink in color, to a darker cola shade, or even a vivid red.
 It does not take a large quantity of blood to affect the shade of urine.
 Even a small amount of blood cells can cause a noticeable change.
-Although the doctor will perform a urinalysis and test your urine, it is helpful to snap a picture or two of your urine before the appointment to let the doctor see the initial color.
+Although the doctor will perform an in-office urinalysis test, it is helpful if the patient is able to accurately describe the color of their urine when blood was first detected.

-Surprisingly, hematuria is something that athletes and those that work out experience at times.
-Health experts are not completely sure as to the cause, but the theories include dehydration, bladder trauma, and a breakdown of red blood cells as a result of continued strenuous activities.
+Hematuria is possible among athletes due to consistent or strenuous exercise.
+Health experts theorize that dehydration, bladder trauma, and a breakdown of red blood cells may be the a result of these strenuous activities.
 At times, exercising can have a traumatizing effect on the body, especially if it is a relatively new habit or is particularly intense.
-If you notice urinary bleeding near times of intense exercise, this is probably due to the strain of the activities.
+If you notice urinary bleeding near or during times of intense exercise, alert your doctor.

-Carefully consider the medications you take as well.
-Anticoagulants such as aspirin and blood thinners like Heparin have been known to cause urinary bleeding.
-In addition, anti-cancer drugs such as cyclophosphamide have been blamed for this condition as well.
+Carefully consider the medications you are currently taking, including supplements.
+Anticoagulants, such as aspirin and blood thinners, have been known to cause urinary bleeding.
+In addition, some anti-cancer drugs have been connected to this condition.
 Talk to your doctor about any medications you take and discuss their possible side-effects.
-They could very well be the cause of the hematuria.

 Possible Health Causes

-Ultimately, hematuria is a symptom of an internal issue within urinary tract, particularly the bladder and kidneys.
-For men, the concern of prostate issues is an added concern.
-When problems such as infections, kidney stones, cysts, tumors, and enlargement in the prostate occur, the body responds by giving off symptoms to raise awareness and concern.
-Hematuria is not the primary issue that needs treatment, but rather a symptom of a hidden one that must be isolated.
-Cancer, the ultimate worry, is always on the forefront of patients’ minds.
-However, by promptly meeting with a doctor for exam and diagnosis, the chance of serious health issues is reduced.
+Ultimately, hematuria is the symptom of an internal issue involving the urinary tract.
+For men, prostate issues is an added concern.
+When problems such as infections, kidney stones, cysts, tumors, and enlargement of the prostate occur arise, the body responds with symptoms to raise awareness of the problem.
+Hematuria is not the primary issue that needs treatment, but rather the undiagnosed condition.